Shadow Skill: Original video animations

 There have been a number of anime productions based on the Shadow Skill manga.
 It was first adapted into an original video animation (OVA) by Zero-G Room and released in Japan on October 25, 1995.
 Three additional OVA episodes were produced and released from September 21 to November 21, 1996.
 The first volume was officially numbered "volume 2.5" in Japan due to its chronological place among the four episodes.
 All four OVAs were licensed in North America and the United Kingdom by Manga Entertainment.
 The latter three episodes were compiled and released in English-speaking regions as Shadow Skill: The Movie, while the first OVA was later released as Shadow Skill: The Origin.
-Finally, a single cel shaded, CGI animation OVA titled Shadow Skill — Kurdan Style: The Secret of the Lethal Martial Art (影技 ～クルダ流交殺法の秘密～, Shadō Sukiru Kuruda-ryū Kōsatsu-hō no Himitsu) was produced by Tandm and released in Japan on October 2, 2004.
+A cel shaded, CGI animation OVA titled Shadow Skill — Kurdan Style: The Secret of the Lethal Martial Art (影技 ～クルダ流交殺法の秘密～, Shadō Sukiru Kuruda-ryū Kōsatsu-hō no Himitsu) was produced by Tandm and released in Japan on October 2, 2004.

 TV series

-A 26-episode television series titled Shadow Skill: Eigi (SHADOW SKILL —影技—) was produced by Studio Deen and aired on TV Tokyo from July 2 to December 24, 1998.
+A 26-episode television series titled Shadow Skill: Eigi (SHADOW SKILL —影技—) was produced by Studio Deen and aired on TV Tokyo from July 3 to December 25, 1998.
+(Note: Shadow Skill: Eigi aired on TV Tokyo on Thursday 25:15, effectively Friday at 1:15 a.m.
+JST.)
+The opening theme is "Born Legend" by Kasumi.
+The ending themes are "Last Quarter" by Princess Purin, and "For My Pride" by Spirit Level.

 ADV Films licensed the series in the United States.